 - There are also no significant lags between the pen and cursor movement, making you feel that it is as natural as writing on paper.
 The pen can also be detected by the tablet from as far up as 9/32” or 7mm from the tablet’s surface.

 Four ExpressKeys on the top of the tablet, and two buttons on the pen, allow customization of certain frequently used keyboard functions.
 Assign keys, for example, for Undo or Pan/Scroll so that you can activate them with just one click.
 The four ExpressKeys and the power button have also been recessed uniformly so that they also act as a tray to rest your pen on.

-If you specifically need a wireless drawing tablet with a screen, then you’re options are limited to either the wacom mobile studio Pro or an alternative option as a drawing pad like the iPad or Surface pro.
+If you specifically need a wireless or bluetooth drawing tablet with a screen, then you’re options are limited to either the Wacom mobile studio Pro or an alternative option as a drawing pad like the iPad or Surface pro.
 There are a few Android tablet options as well.

 Artists and creatives will love that the Intuos comes with creative software (a 2-year license on Clip Studio Paint Pro and 90-day trials of Corel Painter Essentials and Corel AfterShot Pro.
 Intuos works very well with software for teachers like Pear Deck, Kami, Limnu, ExplainEverything, and Collaboard.